zulip/zulip/docs/contributing/gsoc-ideas.md

 ## Getting started

-We have an easy-to-setup development environment, and a library of tasks that are great for first-time contributors.
+We have an easy-to-set-up development environment, and a library of tasks that are great for first-time contributors.
 Use [our first-time Zulip developer guide](../overview/contributing.html#your-first-codebase-contribution) to get your Zulip development environment set up and to find your first issue.
 If you have any